lsst-it/ittn-026/index.rst

 Based on the equipment requirements, single mode fiber optic were installed in the building.
 However, if required, multimode fiber cables are also available for use when needed.

-UTP S / FTP cables were utilized throughout the building, this was due to their technical properties when working at 10G Base T speeds.
+UTP S / FTP cables were utilized throughout the building, this was due to their technical properties when working at 10GBase-T speeds.
 All network points in the building were set up and installed with this type of cable for both the access points (AP) and telephony systems.

 All end user device connections are based on UTP CAT6 cables.